vorbeiei/kelctl/KEL103-protocol.md

 **Parameter Interpretation:** recall saved list 1-7 or recall values saved in that list

 **Command Interpretation:** First recall list with value which should be an existing store, then recall values saved in list.
-When values are recalled from non-existing list there is no return and recalling empty list will get error on device potentially causing issues with serial connection
+When values are recalled from non-existing list there is no return and recalling empty list will get error on device potentially causing issues with serial connection.
+Same thing seems to happen on list with loop value set to less than 3.

 **Setup:** `:RCL:LIST 5`